arjan/dag/README.md

 Directed Acyclic Graph (DAG) implementation in Elixir

-As opposed to Erlang's [digraph](digraph) module, which uses an ETS table, this library implements a DAG in a basic Elixir `%DAG{}` struct, containing vertices and edges.
+As opposed to Erlang's [digraph][digraph] module, which uses an ETS table, this library implements a DAG in a basic Elixir `%DAG{}` struct, containing vertices and edges.